Sportsman GEN1000i - 800/1000W Inverter Generator

 Features

-Alongside the standard documentation and an owner's manual (opens in a new tab) for quick setup, the Sportsman GEN1000i is bundled with additional accessories: tool kit, funnel and battery charging cables.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Sportsman GEN1000i also includes several accessories: tool kit, funnel and battery charging cables.

 Product Videos